 On this date in 1868, W.E.B.
-Du Bois (né William Edward Burghardt Du Bois) was born in Massachusetts.
-He attended all-black Fisk College in Nashville, then earned his BA in 1890 and his MS in 1891 from Harvard.
-Du Bois studied at the University of Berlin, then earned his doctorate in history from Harvard in 1894.
+Du Bois (William Edward Burghardt) was born in Great Barrington, Mass.
+He attended all-black Fisk College in Nashville, then earned his B.A. in 1890 and his M.S. in 1891 from Harvard.
+Du Bois studied at the University of Berlin on a fellowship.
+Returning from Europe, he completed his graduate studies in history and in 1895 was the first African-American to earn a Ph.D. from Harvard.
 He taught economics and history at Atlanta University from 1897-1910.
 The Souls of Black Folk (1903) made his name, in which he urged black Americans to stand up for their educational and economic rights.

 Du Bois was a founder of the National Association for the Advancement of Colored People and edited the NAACP's official journal, The Crisis, from 1910-34.
 He turned The Crisis into the foremost black literary journal.
 He expanded his interests to global concerns and is called the "father of Pan-Africanism" for organizing international black congresses.

 Although he used some religious metaphor and expressions in some of his writing, Du Bois called himself a freethinker (see quote below).
 In "On Christianity," a posthumously published essay, Du Bois critiqued the black church: "The theology of the average colored church is basing itself far too much upon 'Hell and Damnation' — upon an attempt to scare people into being decent and threatening them with the terrors of death and punishment.
 We are still trained to believe a good deal that is simply childish in theology.
 The outward and visible punishment of every wrong deed that men do, the repeated declaration that anything can be gotten by anyone at any time by prayer."